covemountainsoftware/embedded-cli-for-qpcpp/README.md

 # License

-The example cli active object is offered for free via the MIT license.
+The example embedded-cli active object is offered for free via the MIT license.

 The `cpputest-for-qpcpp` project is offered under a dual-license.
 See that project for details.